CBIIT/bento-sts-fastapi/devinfo.md

 ![sts_code_flow](./bento-sts-guts.png "bento-sts code flow")

 The [mdb.py](/src/bento_sts/mdb.py) provides a self-contained `MDBReader` class to perform the actual Neo4j queries.
-The `bento-meta` dependency has been removed.
+The `bento-meta` dependency has been removed. `MDBReader` will create a db connection using the environment variables set in `.env`.
+Run any read query using the `get\_with\_statement()` method.
+The query result is returned as an array of [Records](https://neo4j.com/docs/api/python-driver/6.0/api.html#neo4j.Record) as output by the [Neo4j python driver](https://neo4j.com/docs/api/python-driver/6.0/index.html).

 The API endpoints and associated DB queries are organized in the files in the [routers](/src/bento_sts/routers) directory.
 The endpoints for `/models/...` are in